Key Points

 How long does it take for a dog with heartworms to show symptoms?

 Some dogs live with heartworms for a long time with little to no outside indicators of infection, especially if they don’t have many heartworms.
-That said, heartworms have a lifespan of five to seven years, so unfortunately they have plenty of time to wreak havoc on your dog’s system.
+That said, heartworms have a lifespan of five to seven years, so unfortunately they have plenty of time to wreak havoc on your dog’s health.

 What are the first signs of heartworm infection in dogs?

-- Decreased appetite and/or weight loss
+- Loss of appetite and weight loss

 The longer heartworm disease goes undiagnosed and untreated, the more serious the symptoms can become.